supermarkion/LeetCode/README.md

 4) This storage is wiped to zero, automatically setting all the primitives in that Dog object to their default values (zero for numbers and the equivalent boolean and char) and the references to null.
 5) Any initializations that occur at the point of field definition are executed.
 6) Constructors are executed.
 It might actually involve a fair amount of activity, expecially when inheritance is involved.
+12. We can also use static keyword and {} to cover block of code, which means these code is executed only once: the first time you make an object of that class or the first time you access a static member of that class.